cambs-repeaters/cambridgerepeaters.net/_repeaters/gb7px.md

 GB7PX is a 70cm multi-mode digital voice repeater, located near Barkway, just south of Royston.

 It supports DMR (Phoenix and Brandmeister networks), D-STAR, NXDN and P25 digital voice modes.

+It is based on the MMDVM digital voice modem.